A cliff overlooking a town

 2. Kells Irish Restaurant & Pub

-This is considered the second most haunted place in Seattle.
-Today it is a great place to get a drink and have a nice meal, however, it was once something very less appealing.
-The building was built in the 1900s and was known as the Butterworth Building.
-This was a building that was used as a mortuary for the city of Seattle.
+This is said to be the second most haunted place in Seattle.
+Today it is a popular spot to grab a drink and have a nice meal, however, it was once something very less appealing.

 1. The Sorrento Hotel